DeadShrey/TicTacToe-Engine/README.md

 # TicTacToe-Engine
-A TicTacToe engine written in Python, supports multiple grid sizes.
+A TicTacToe engine written in Python to always make the best move.